AztecProtocol/engineering-designs/docs/mempools/dd.md

 ## Tx validity

 A tx in Aztec requires the following checks to be valid.
 Static checks can be done just once, dynamic ones are done when the tx is received and again when the sequencer is building a block.
-If the tx fails validation during block building, it gets evicted (unless it failed due to _Gas fees over block base fee_).
+If the tx fails validation during block building, it gets evicted, unless it failed due to gas fees lower than the block base fee.

 ### Static

-- Chain id
+- L1 chain id and L2 version
 - Setup function
 - Correct public execution requests and logs
 - Minimum gas fees (base and priority)
 - Reasonable gas limit (currently missing)
+- Valid ClientIVC proof

 ### Dynamic